 - New or Reused?
 Short answer: They’re both good.
 Older furniture pieces are sometimes built much better than their modern counterparts.
 Consider browsing Craigslist, thrift stores, and estate sales.
 You may find a piece that is absolutely perfect – or close to it.
 If there is a sofa you absolutely love, but it’s threadbare and sagging (like mine), or needs some work, consider getting it professionally reupholstered and cleaned.
 Newer pieces from reliable sources and distributors – like Wayfair, Ikea or Pier 1 – offer the current furniture fashions, and many provide free shipping.

 - Sectionals.
 While I do love traditional sofas and loveseats, sectionals offer a variety of possibilities.
 They are easier to move around rather than couches, and can be arranged in various configurations.
 They can make small living rooms seems larger, too.
+If you are finding your living room too small to manage then you may want to consider expanding your living room to give yourself the space you need.
 The downside is that sectionals are usually more expensive than most sofas.

 - Comfort and Curves.
 One of the most important things is comfort.
 Is the couch comfy?
 Do you want to sit on it?
 And often?
 There should be a unanimous yes to these questions.
 Secondly, select pieces that have softened edges and curves, over sharp, right angles.
 (Most sofas have these, but some of the more modern ones do not; they’re best to be avoided) And lastly, pick a sofa that you love.
 No one wants a piece of furniture they don’t like.
 If you love it, you will use it all the time, and the chi of the home will vastly improve.